imasiasedi/easyway_for_ubuntu/README.md

 # easyway_for_linux
 Script in Bash for Automation

+Install sudo chmod +x <script_name.sh>

-Install Vivaldi Browser in Ubuntu
+1.- Install Vivaldi Browser in Ubuntu